-Geoffrey Yovanovic, (Architectural Design), M.Arch., University of Notre Dame, Registered architect in the State of Georgia and is certified by the National Council of Architectural

-Registration Boards (NCARB).
+Geoffrey Yovanovic, (Architectural Design), M.Arch., University of Notre Dame, Registered architect in the State of Georgia and is certified by the National Council of Architectural Registration Boards (NCARB).

-Rev. Peter M. J. Stravinskas, Ph.D., S.T.D Director of our Master of Education and Doctor of Education (Ed.D) programs.
+Rev. Peter M. J. Stravinskas, Ph.D., S.T.D Director of our Master of Education and Doctorate in Catholic Education (D.CEd.) programs.